VladChat/luggage-scale/blog-src/posts/hello-world/index.md

----
+﻿---
-title: Hello World — First Blog Post
+title: Hello World â€” First Blog Post
 description: Testing the new blog setup.
 author: "uPatch Travel Team"
 excerpt: "A quick welcome post introducing the uPatch luggage scale blog and what we'll be sharing."
-metaDescription: "Meet the uPatch luggage scale blog—a short hello explaining the articles and travel tips coming soon."
+metaDescription: "Meet the uPatch luggage scale blogâ€”a short hello explaining the articles and travel tips coming soon."
 date: 2025-09-18
 ---